Toledo Construction Fall Accidents

 • Adequacy of safety plan and procedures to address potential safety hazards

 Where the workplace presents different or distinct work areas or fall hazards, the Contractor should not merely carry out a “generic” assessment, but should specifically assess each individual hazard a worker may be exposed to.
+This is one way to help prevent construction fall accidents and injuries in Toledo.

-Types of Accidents
+Types of Fall Accidents

-• Falls from high-levels: Workers who perform tasks at an elevation (generally higher than 6 feet) are at risk of falling from that elevation.
+• Falls from high levels: Workers who perform tasks at an elevation (generally higher than 6 feet) are at risk of falling from that elevation.
 Falls can occur when workers are up on structures, on scaffolds, ladders, or in bucket trucks.

-• Falls at same-level: “Slip and trip” falls are one of the leading causes of job injuries across all industries and are particularly common in the construction industry.
+• Falls at same level: “Slip and trip” falls are one of the leading causes of job injuries across all industries and are particularly common in the construction industry.
 Slip and falls account for nearly 40% of all non-fatal fall injuries in construction.
 These types of falls can occur when a worker unexpectedly loses traction with the surface he is walking on, or inadvertently comes into contact with an uneven surface or an object that disrupts his balance.

-• Falls into lower-levels: Often, construction workers are required to perform tasks in the vicinity of a hole, shaft, pit, or trench into which the worker could fall.
+• Falls into lower levels: Often, construction workers are required to perform tasks in the vicinity of a hole, shaft, pit, or trench into which the worker could fall.
 Workers also may encounter fragile or unstable surfaces that could suddenly give way and cause the worker to fall.

 Responsibility of Contractors

 Workers have a right to a safe workplace.
-The law requires Contractors to set up the jobsite in a manner that provides adequate protection for employees from the various fall hazards that may exist on the job.
+The law requires Contractors to set up the job site in a manner that provides adequate protection for employees from the various fall hazards that may exist on the job.

 Contractors are required to provide a training program for each employee who might be exposed to fall hazards.
-Such program must enable workers to recognize fall hazards and train employees in procedures to be followed to minimize the hazards.
+Such programs must enable workers to recognize fall hazards and train employees in procedures to be followed to minimize the hazards.

 Contractors have the obligation to ensure that this training is conducted by a “competent person”.
 A “competent person” is defined as “one who is capable of identifying existing and predictable hazards in the surroundings or working conditions which are unsanitary, hazardous, or dangerous to employees, and who has the authorization to take prompt corrective measures to eliminate them”.
 The proper use of real and effective “competent persons” can have the greatest impact on saving lives.
-Unfortunately, year–to-year, the failure of a Contractor to have a “competent person” is among the most frequently cited violations by OSHA.
-This failure results in a proportionate number of fall accidents and fatalities.
+Unfortunately, year-to-year, the failure of a Contractor to have a “competent person” is among the most frequently cited violations by OSHA.
+This failure results in a proportionate number of fall accidents and fatalities on Toledo construction sites.

 Contact Us for a Free Case Evaluation